The online MBA at Indiana University’s Kelley School of Business is centered around customizability.

 The first-year Kelley Connect Week is an intensive seven-day, in-person experience where students work in a team to develop a solution to a business challenge facing a real company.

-The second-year Kelley Connect Week is more focused around networking and career development as OMBAs round out their experience.
-Students touch base with career coaches to ensure they’re on the right track to reach their professional goals.
+The second-year Kelley Connect Week is also a case competition, this time with a global business focus.
+There is also ample opportunity for networking and career development – students round out their experience and touch base with career coaches to ensure they’re on the right track to reach their professional goals.

 “Kelley Connect Week gives students the opportunity to gain confidence by solving the case with their team, comfort with their peers and faculty at the Kelley School, and control over their career by participating in group sessions and one-on-one coaching with Graduate Career Services,” Venkataraman says.